katcipis/sophia/notes/concurrency.md

-If you choose using just one channel to be shared among all workers you will need some other synchronization/communication entity to communicate when each worker is done (traditionally a [wait group](https://golang.org/pkg/sync/#WaitGroup) ).
+If you choose using just one channel to be shared among all workers you will need some other synchronization/communication entity to communicate when each worker is done (maybe a
+[wait group](https://golang.org/pkg/sync/#WaitGroup) ).

 For me it is cognitively heavier to handle 2 different communication